-Advance care planning is a part of healthy aging, not only for those facing serious illness.
-OptumCare® offers advance care planning to help you talk with your loved ones and doctor about the care you want if your condition changes and you can't speak for yourself.
+Advance care planning is a part of healthy aging.
+It’s not just for people facing serious illness.
+OptumCare offers advance care planning to help you talk with your loved ones and doctor about the care you want if you become too sick to speak for yourself.

-One out of every three people will need someone to make decisions for them at some point.
+One out of every three people will need someone to speak for them at some point.
 It’s best to be prepared.
-Establishing your plan now can reduce stress and give you and your loved ones peace of mind.
+Creating your plan now can reduce stress and give you and your loved ones peace of mind.

 Start the conversation

 Advance care planning starts with a conversation.
-By talking about your values, wishes and beliefs, your loved ones and doctor will know exactly what you want.
+Talk about your values, wishes and beliefs with your loved ones and doctor.

 - "I need your help with something.”